stefansphtr/List-of-GIt-Commands/README.md

 ## Alias

-In Git, an alias is a shorter name or abbreviation for a command or a set of commands.
+In Git, an **alias is a shorter name or abbreviation for a command or a set of commands**.
 It's a way to create custom commands or shorten existing ones to make them quicker and easier to type.
 Aliases are defined in the Git configuration file, which can be at the system, user, or repository level.
-The --global option sets the alias for all repositories for the current user.
+The `--global` **option sets the alias for all repositories for the current user**.

 - Shorten the status command